 - Synapse: 4 weeks

 Throughout years 1 and 2, Students are also enrolled in two longitudinal courses that integrate across the first two years and horizontally integrate with the systems courses.
-The Class of 2023 (M2) will continue with three longitudinal courses that began during their M1 year.
 These longitudinal courses are:

 - Essentials of Clinical Skills

 Medicine and Society (MS)– integrates population and public health concepts with individual and community needs, health, and healthcare access, providing essential context for ethical, cultural, legal and organizational concepts.
 Other Medicine and Society topics include foundational elements of professionalism, ethics, humanities, and self-care in the medical profession.

 Essentials of Clinical Skills (ECS)–